 6. Rolling Donuts

 This one is for all you sweet tooth people out there that are in need of a sugar rush while visiting attractions in Dublin.
-Rolling Donuts has been around for 22 years and through the bad times, the place has satisfied those sweet craving everyone needs, now and again.
+Rolling Donuts has been around for 22 years and through the good and the bad times, the place has satisfied those sweet cravings that everyone has now and again.

 The place offers delicious doughnuts with flavours such as red velvet and salted caramel.
 You just can’t resist one of their doughnuts.